Salvation Army in La Crosse temporarily suspends public meals on weekends

 A staffing shortage has prompted The Salvation Army in La Crosse to stop serving meals to the public on Saturdays and after breakfast on Sundays, according to a corps official.

-The weekend meals will be available only to people staying at the Emergency Shelter at ….
-Breakfast, lunch and dinner will remain open to the public Mondays through Fridays, said Stacy Mitby, the corps’ social service director.
+The weekend meals will be available only to people staying at the Emergency Shelter at 223 N. Eighth St. Breakfast, lunch and dinner will remain open to the public Mondays through Fridays, said Stacy Mitby, the corps’ social service director.

 “For the past few months, we have been forced to ask one or two staff members to feed and supervise over 100 people all day long on Saturdays and Sundays, which has proven unsustainable,” Mitby said.